BridgesLab/FellowshipWorkshopDocuments/Timeline.md

 # Orientation and Planning

 This session will serve as an introduction and planning section, as well as a panel discussion from prior F31 recipients.
+Slides for this session can be found [here](Documents/Slides/Orientation.pptx).

 ## Planning Worksheet